 "Put" means an Option entitling Buyer to receive after exercise the Cash Settlement Amount on the applicable Payment Date(s) if the Strike Price exceeds the Floating Price.

 "Swaption" means an Option to cause an Underlying Transaction to become effective.

-[“TIBOR” means [insert appropriate definition].]
+"TIBOR" means the rate, expressed as a percentage per annum, at which Yen deposits were offered for a period equal or comparable to such Interest Period as published by the Japanese Banker's Association on the Telerate Screen as at 11:00 a.m.
+(Tokyo time) on the day which is two Business Days prior to the first day of such Interest Period.
+"Telerate Screen" means the display designated as page 17097 on the Telerate system or such other page as may replace page 17097 on that system for the purpose of displaying offered rates for Yen deposits.

 "Trading Day" means (a) in respect of a Transaction for which a Floating Price is a price announced or published by an exchange, a day that is a trading day on that exchange or (b) in respect of a Transaction for which a Floating Price is not a price announced or published by an exchange, a day in respect of which the relevant price source published the relevant price.